madhan112007/test-project_launch/README.md

 ---

-## 🎯 What Does It Do?
+## What Does It Do?

 ProjectLaunch simplifies pushing your code to GitHub:
-- ✅ Automatically initializes git repository
+- Automatically initializes git repository
-- ✅ Adds all your files
+- Adds all your files
-- ✅ Creates a commit with your message
+- Creates a commit with your message
-- ✅ Pushes to your GitHub repository
+- Pushes to your GitHub repository
-- ✅ All in one command!
+- All in one command

 ---

-## 📦 Installation
+## Installation

 ```bash
 pip install projectlaunch